 Fairfield Middle School

-- Fairfield Middle School's student population of 517 students has stayed relatively flat over five school years.
+Fairfield Middle School's student population of 490 students has declined by 6% over five school years.

 |Grades Offered||Grades 5-8|